xandertreat/textual-theme-gen/README.md

 - [ ] Add further options for derived colors / variables to include in code bundle
 - [ ] Fully support variables
 - [ ] Localization / Internationalization
+- [ ] Icon package / refactor
+- [ ] Pre-packaged colors to pick from (from textual's built in colors)

 ---